Ivete Sangalo: 2009–2011: Pode Entrar, motherhood, US tour

-She was invited by TAM Airlines, which is now one of her sponsors, to perform on a private show to commemorate the entry of the airline in the Star Alliance.
-This pocket show took place beneath the Pão de Açúcar, in Rio de Janeiro, on May 13, 2010, and was broadcast by Terra Networks.
+She was invited by TAM Airlines, which is now one of her sponsors, to perform at a private show to commemorate the airline joining Star Alliance.
+This pocket show took place at the foot of the Pão de Açúcar, in Rio de Janeiro, on May 13, 2010, and was broadcast by Terra Networks.

-In Portugal, she was the only artist to perform at the four editions of Rock in Rio festival held in Lisbon.
-Her debut in the country in the 2004 edition of the festival charmed the Portuguese people and made her famous there.
-In the 2010 edition, she was one of the most awaited attractions of the opening night on May 21, and performed to an audience of more than 80 thousand people.
+In Portugal, she was the only artist to perform at all four editions of Rock in Rio festival in Lisbon.
+Her debut in the country in 2004 made her famous there.
+In the 2010 edition of the festival, she was one of the most anticipated attractions on the opening night of May 21, and performed to an audience of more than eighty thousand people.

-The Brazilian star performed at the Madison Square Garden, New York City, where she recorded her third live DVD, on September 4, 2010.
-There were four guest stars with whom she sang at her NYC's sold-out show: they were Nelly Furtado, Seu Jorge, Juanes and Diego Torres.
-Newspapers such as New York Times and New York Post published positive reviews of this show.
+On September 4, 2010, Sangalo star performed at Madison Square Garden in New York City, where she recorded her third live DVD.
+There were four guest stars at this sold-out show.
+They were Nelly Furtado, Seu Jorge, Juanes and Diego Torres.
+Newspapers such as New York Times and New York Post published positive reviews of the show.
 The singer also performed at the American Airlines Arena in Miami on August 28, at the DCU Center in Worcester on September 1 and at the Brazilian Day party in Toronto on September 6.
 This was her 2010 North American mini tour.

-Brazilian media published in the beginning of September 2010 that Ivete Sangalo would go on tour around Brazil with Shakira in 2011.
-Later, it was known that the agreement would be for her to perform at Shakira's The Pop Festival shows.
-The contract would have been signed on Saturday, September 4, in New York, the same day of her show on Madison Square Garden.
+Brazilian media published in the beginning of September 2010 that Ivete Sangalo would go on tour in Brazil with Shakira in 2011.
+Later, it was discovered that the agreement would be for her to perform at Shakira's "The Pop Festival" shows.
+The contract was signed on Saturday, September 4, in New York, the same day of her show on Madison Square Garden.
 That same week, Sangalo confirmed she quietly married nutritionist Daniel Cady, father of her son Marcelo, after dating for two years.